Cryptocurrency exchange Binance: 2022 volumes so far similar to 2021's $34trln

 Binance France is seeking a formal licence from the French markets regulator to open a regional headquarters in France.

-"The grape is great, food is great ....
+"The wine is great, food is great ....
 Paris is my base," added Zhao at the conference.